PULPIT TODAY SERMONS

 Robert D. Pace

-But the Tabernacle was not the only Worship Center in the Bible that God supplied with specific instructions.
-He designed the Temple of Jerusalem with an explicit template too.
 Years ago, I wondered how Solomon knew to construct the Temple with all its grandeur.
-It had the Holy Place, the Most Holy Place, the Mercy-seat, the Golden Candlestick, the cherubim, the altars, the curtains, and so forth.
-The Temple’s construction was very different from the Tabernacle!
-What gave Solomon this latitude to deviate from the plan God had given to Moses in building the Tabernacle?
+It had the Holy Place, the Most Holy Place, the Golden Candlestick, the Mercy-seat overlaid with the cherubim, and so forth.
+However, it was constructed quite differently than the Tabernacle of Moses.
+What gave Solomon the right to deviate from the plans Moses so carefully implemented?

 As I investigated, I discovered 1 Chronicles 28 contained the answer.
-God didn’t reveal the architecture of the Temple to Solomon—and he was the world’s wisest man.
+And strangely enough God had not revealed the blueprints of the Temple to Solomon—and he was the world’s wisest man!
 The Holy Spirit revealed the details of the Temple to David—a man anointed by the Holy Spirit.
-David said in 1 Chronicles 28:19, “The LORD made me understand in writing by His hand upon me, all the details of this pattern” of the Temple.
+Here’s what David said in 1 Chronicles 28:19, “The LORD made me understand in writing by His hand upon me, all the details of this pattern” of the Temple.

-(Harbinger) Here’s the essence of today’s message.
-The Bible shows that God gave men assignments throughout the Bible.
+The Bible shows that God gave people assignments throughout the Bible.
 He called men to build boats, Tabernacles, Temples, garments, and so forth.
 He called some to fight battles, others to write Scripture, others to prophesy, and still others to evangelize and pastor.
-Whatever the assignment was, God always had a divine pattern for the project.
-And the blessing of God always followed those that lived According to the Pattern!
+Whatever the assignment was, God always had a pattern for the project.
+And God always had a blessing for those that ministered according to the pattern!

-(Bible Example) Let me remind you of a grave mistake by the “man after God’s heart”—David.
-In 2 Samuel 6 David is seen transporting the Ark of the Covenant to Bethlehem.
-It wasn’t anything God objected to but as the Ark was in transit, an ox that was transporting it stumbled.
+(Bible Example) Let me mention a mistake made by David, the “man after God’s heart.”
+In 2 Samuel 6, David is seen transporting the Ark of the Covenant to Bethlehem.
+As the Ark was in transit, an ox that transported it stumbled.
 And when a priest tried to steady the Ark he was struck dead!
-You see, God doesn’t always object to our plans but He does object to our efforts to fulfill them contrary to His pattern.
-Moses had commanded the Ark to be transported on the shoulders of Priests; not ox; and that displeased God.
+David was incensed that God would do this!
+But remember, God doesn’t always object to our plans, it’s a detail, or a misstep that becomes the obstacle.
+And hundreds of years earlier, in the Torah, Moses had issued strict instructions for transporting the Ark of the Covenant.
+The Lord had ordered it to be transported on the shoulders of Priests, not ox!
+Thus, it was David’s procedure that displeased God and brought the death of Uzzah.

 God Commands Noah to Build an Ark

-A thousand years after creation God warned Noah that a catastrophic flood would cover the earth and destroy man and beast.
-So He gave Noah the assignment of building a boat.
+A thousand years after creation, the depravity of man plunged to such that it elicited God’s wrath against the world.
+He would destroy man and beast with a universal flood.
+Fortunately, God found Noah fit for following his plan and preserving the human race.
+He gave Noah the assignment of building a boat.
 It’s interesting that Noah’s task came with precise instructions.
-There was no ambiguity in how God wanted the Ark constructed.
+And there was no ambiguity in how God wanted the Ark constructed.

 Noah’s ark was a nautical wonder!
 And naval architects understand that applying Noah’s proportional dimensions to ship-building produces the most seaworthy vessels.
 That’s amazing!
 Five thousand years ago God directed Noah to construct the Ark in a way that remains the prototype for building ships.
 Is it any wonder that God has a divine blueprint for our lives?